JetBrains/teamcity-documentation/topics/multinode-setup.md

 Additionally, the regular NGINX requires you to explicitly distinguish main and secondary nodes in the configuration file (the main node should be first in the list).
 This requirement forces you to manually update node roles when a main node transfers its responsibilities to a secondary node (for example, in case of a failover).
 HAProxy and NGINX Plus servers do not require you to update configuration files in the same scenario manually.

 Finally, configuration files of **HAProxy** and **NGINX Plus** proxy servers are easier to maintain, especially when adding new nodes to the cluster.

+#### Matching Proxy Version with Server

+Sample [proxy configurations](#Proxy+Configuration) above set a special `X-TeamCity-Proxy` header.
+This header notifies TeamCity that a request comes through a properly configured proxy.

+The `X-TeamCity-Proxy` header also defines a version of the proxy config.
+If this version is incompatible with the current TeamCity version, TeamCity shows the _"Proxy configuration version mismatch"_ [health report](server-health.md).
+Check your proxy settings and ensure they are similar to the configuration illustrated in the [](#Proxy+Configuration) section.

 ### Round-Robin